What are we?

-The Centre for Health Innovation is a competence center for health innovation, welfare technology, research and interaction.
 The center was established in 2017 with the goal of meeting future challenges in the health sector.
 We focus on people's real needs for improvement, interdisciplinary interaction, research-driven innovation, development of health care, and welfare and coping technology, in order to achieve improvement in the health services.

 The center is independent and works towards increased collaboration across all sectors and environments.
 We work with all levels of care in the health service.
 We have entered a regional agreement with Helse Møre og Romsdal HF and Møre og Romsdal County Council that the Centre for Health Innovation will take a regional role in the development of the future health services in Møre og Romsdal.
 Simultaneously, we have national and international collaboration partners, and conduct research at a national level.

 Geir is the CEO for the Centre of Health Innovation.